chiefsend/api/README.md

 - `SENDGRID_SENDER_MAIL`: senders mail (has to be verified in sendgrid)
 - `SENDGRID_SENDER_NAME`: senders name (example: ChiefSend)
 - `REDIS_URI`: redis uri (example: localhost:6379)
+- `ADMIN_KEY`: the admin key which is passed as a bearer token to authenticate delete and update operations

 ## Supported Databases:
 Note: Create a database called "ChiefSend" beforehand